Duke of Dorset: Dukes of Dorset (1720)

+Family tree

 In fiction

 The plot line of David Gurr's thriller A Woman Called Scylla assumes fictionally that the Dukedom of Dorset did not become extinct but survived into the 20th century.
 In 1977, the book's protagonist is the granddaughter of George Frederick Henry, the 10th Duke of Dorset.
 He is mentioned as being born in 1886, having been severely wounded at the Battle of Ypres in World War I and later devoting himself to gardening.
 Other members of the Duke's family also have a big share in the plot, particularly his daughter Mary, an SOE agent in World War II captured and tortured to death by the Nazis.
 Another fictional 20th-century Duke of Dorset is one of the title character's suitors in Zuleika Dobson.